Kashiya Cave Tombs: Overview

-The Kashiya site is the largest collection of corridor-type kofun (横穴式石室, yokoana-shiki sekishitsu) in Shizuoka Prefecture, and it is located on the eastern side of the Tagata Plain in the Kano River basin at the northern end of the Izu Peninsula.
+The Kashiya site is the largest collection of yokoanabo in Shizuoka Prefecture, and it is located on the eastern side of the Tagata Plain in the Kano River basin at the northern end of the Izu Peninsula.
 The tombs are located on a steep hill and are dug into the tuff layer in four to five layers.
 Some of the upper-level tombs are heavily weathered, and some of the lowest-level tombs are buried.
 The tombs have rectangular, sometimes square, openings with vaulted ceilings averaging 1.5 meters high, and they are between two and three meters deep.
 The passages are filled with river stones.

 The site consisted of between 300 and 500 tombs in a 600-by-250-meter area at an elevation of 20 to 30 meters, orientated south, east or west, facing the Tagata Plains, Mount Fuji, or Mount Hakone.
 Per a study by Nippon University in 1947, the tombs can be divided into five distinct groups based on location and design, which were labelled "A" through "E".

 The site has been known since at least the Meiji period; however, most of groups "A", "D" and "E" have been destroyed by property development and modern housing.
 The preserved area consists of groups "B" and C" with approximately 116 tombs.
 As a result of the Kannami Town Board of Education survey in 1997, an additional 17 unopened tombs were discovered, leading to the possibility that more may exist both within and without the protected area.

 Grave goods recovered from the tombs include shards of Haji ware and Sue ware earthenware; gold, copper and stone jewelry (including magatama and cylindrical beads); weapons; and horse fittings.
 One of the finds was a tortoise plastron used as an oracle bone for divination purposes.
 The graves are thought to have been created from the end of the 6th century to the end of the 8th century, and cremated human bones have also been found in the more recent graves, indicating a period of transition between burial and cremation.